wxMaxima-developers/wxmaxima/info/wxmaxima.md

 **A**
-[Animations](#Embedding-animations-into-the-spreadsheet): commands to embed animations into a wxMaxima workbook [Animations, failure](#Outputting-animations-doesn_0027t-work): why creation and execution of some animations might not work [Autocompletion](#Command-autocompletion): using _wxMaxima_ a command [Aspect ratio](#Can-I-set-the-aspect-ratio-of-a-plot_003f): set the aspect ratio for a plot [Autosave](#Autosave-interval): set interval for saving a wxMaxima session file (workbook)
+[Animations](#Embedding-animations-into-the-spreadsheet): commands to embed animations into a wxMaxima workbook

+[Animations, failure](#Outputting-animations-doesn_0027t-work): why creation and execution of some animations might not work

+[Autocompletion](#Command-autocompletion): using _wxMaxima_ a command

+[Aspect ratio](#Can-I-set-the-aspect-ratio-of-a-plot_003f): set the aspect ratio for a plot

+[Autosave](#Autosave-interval): set interval for saving a wxMaxima session file (workbook)

 **C**
-[Cells](#Cells): the nature and use of cells in a _wxMaxima_ workbook [Cells, Input/Output](#Input%20Output%20Cell): Cells that contain one or more commands and the results of executing the command(s)
+[Cells](#Cells): the nature and use of cells in a _wxMaxima_ workbook

+[Cells, Input/Output](#Input%20Output%20Cell): Cells that contain one or more commands and the results of executing the command(s)

 [Command autocompletion](#Command-autocompletion): using _wxMaxima_ a command

-[Configure wxMaxima](#Configuration-options): how to configure a _wxMaxima_ workbook [Cursors, vertical and horizontal](#Drag%20and%20drop): entering text or selecting entered material
+[Configure wxMaxima](#Configuration-options): how to configure a _wxMaxima_ workbook

+[Cursors, vertical and horizontal](#Drag%20and%20drop): entering text or selecting entered material

 **D**
-[Drag and drop](#Drag%20and%20drop): Copying and pasting material in one or more cells or eexecuting a sequence of cells
+[Drag and drop](#Drag%20and%20drop): Copying and pasting material in one or more cells or executing a sequence of cells

 **F**
-[File Info](#wxfilename%20command): command to print name and location of currently-open wxMaxima workbook [File Formats](#File-Formats): types of files that _wxMaxima_ can create and open
+[File Info](#wxfilename%20command): command to print name and location of currently-open wxMaxima workbook

+[File Formats](#File-Formats): types of files that _wxMaxima_ can create and open

 **G**